Big Almaty Lake: Description

-Like the vast majority of lakes in the Tien Shan mountains, the lake appeared as a result from number of earthquakes.
-Above the lake rise the three main peaks that can be seen from the northern end of the dam: the peak of Councils (4317 m) - on south-east, the peak Ozerny (4110 m) - on the south and the peak Tourist (3954 m) - on the south-west of the lake.
+Like the vast majority of lakes in the Tien Shan mountains, the lake appeared as a result of a number of earthquakes.
+Above the lake rise the three main peaks that can be seen from the northern end of the dam: the peak of Councils (4,317 m) on the south-east, Ozerny (4,110 m) on the south and Tourist (3,954 m) on the south-west of the lake.

 Big Almaty Lake is located at an altitude of 2511m on the upper side of the Almaty canyon.
 The Almaty River runs through it.
 It is located 2.511m above sea level.
 There are three peaks Sovetov (4,317 m), Ozyorny (4,110 m), and Turist (3,954 m) surrounding the lake, which can be seen from the northern end of the dam.

 The lake is made up of glacial water and is 1.6 km long, 1 km wide, and approximately 40m deep.
 Turist, a 3,681m high pyramid, is the crest of Bolshoi Almaty Peak and is visible from the city center.
 The domed Tien Shan Astronomical Observatory is located higher up above the chalice of the lake (which is open to the public and includes tourist accommodation).
 The lake's high altitude location keeps the area at cool temperatures throughout the year.
 Depending on the time of year, the lake changes its color from light-green to turquoise-blue.

 Since December 2012, the lake has become part of the administrative boundaries of the city of Almaty.